Vahe-Sevachyan/Vahe-Sevachyan/Readme.md

 - 🎓 I'm a Tech Degree Graduate from TreeHouse💻
 - 🥅 2024 Goals: TypeScript & Vue JS ⚡
 - 🤝 I’m looking to collaborate with other developers
-- 😄 I want to learn everything Web and Mobile development related 🤣
 - ⚡ Fun Fact: I love to do archery, i shoot a Mathews VXR🏹
 - 🌐 You can see some of my projects on [My Portfolio](https://vahe.tech/)
 - 💻 You can see my resume at [My Resume](https://drive.google.com/file/d/1cwS4fia03wCe6_97kA6wduxhLua6zTL5/view)